ttmgr/Air_Metagenomics/urban_study_sampling_scheme.md

 The raw sequencing signal data is available as `.pod5` files.
 These files are typically large and are split into multiple parts, grouped by the sequencing run.

 **Important:**
-* A single sequencing run often contains multiplexed samples from different replicates or even locations.
+* A single sequencing run contains multiplexed samples from different replicates or even locations.
 For example, the `greenbelt` run files also contain the data for `urbanbeach` samples.
 * You need to download **all parts** associated with a specific sequencing run (e.g., `outer_belt_part*.tar.gz`, `greenbelt_1_part*.tar.gz`, `greenbelt_2_part*.tar.gz`, etc., assuming these archives contain the POD5 files or the POD5 files follow a similar naming pattern) to reconstruct the complete dataset for that run.

 **Processing Steps using Dorado:**